-Wall safes, also referred to as In-Wall Safes, are safes that are designed to be installed between standard wall studs spaced 16" apart on center.
-When installed, a wall safe is flush with the surrounding dry wall and can easily be concealed by a picture or a mirror.
-A wall safe that is primarily used to secure one or more handguns is sometimes colloquially referred to as a "wall gun safe"....[Read More]
+"Wall Safes" are safes that are designed to be installed between standard wall studs spaced 16" apart on center.
+(The term, "on center" means when measured from the center of one stud to the center to the adjacent stud.
+16" on center studs are approximately 14-1/2" apart when measured from the edge of one stud to the edge of the adjacent stud.)
+When installed, a wall safe is flush with the surrounding dry wall and can easily be concealed by a picture or a mirror....[Read More]

-Wall safes have a few advantages over free standing safes that make these safes a popular choice among homeowners.
-One advantage is that they can be installed in areas that are convenient to access, such as in a bed room closet.
+Wall safes have a few advantages over free standing safes that make them a popular choice among homeowners.
+For one, they can be installed in areas that are convenient to access, such as in a bedroom closet.
 A second advantage is that they do not take up valuable living space because they are installed in unused space between wall studs.
 A third advantage is that they can be hidden behind a picture or a mirror.

 Installing most wall safes is very straight forward.
 The first step is to check the operation of the safe to make sure it is working properly.
-The second step is to choose a suitable location for the installation, including locating the wall studs, and making sure there are no hidden pipes or electrical wiring behind the drywall at the installation location.
+The second step is to choose a suitable location for the installation, including locating and measuring the distance between the wall studs, and making sure there are no hidden pipes or electrical wiring behind the drywall at the installation location.
 The third step is to cut out the dry wall so that the safe may be inserted between the wall studs.
 The fourth step is to insert the wall safe into the installation location and mark holes from inside the wall safe through the centers of the pre-drilled anchor locations with a pencil.
 The fifth step is to remove the safe from the installation location and drill holes through the pencil marks.
 The last step is to anchor the safe to the wall studs from inside the safe.
 Most wall safes have a flange that will eliminate the need for any dry wall touch-up after installation, resulting in a clean and professional installation appearance.
-Of course, you can always have your wall safe installed by a professional, such as a licensed contractor, a general contractor, or a locksmith.
+Of course, you can always have your wall safe installed by a professional, such as a licensed contractor, a general contractor, or a carpenter.